bustle/mobiledoc-kit/MOBILEDOC.md

 be closed at the end of a `value`.

 In addition to markups, markup sections may contain [ATOMS](ATOMS.md).
-Atoms have a `textTypeIdentifier` of 1 and contain a `atomTypeIndex`, text content and an `atomPayload` object which is arbitrary and passed through to the atom's implementation.
+Atoms in a markup section have a `textTypeIdentifier` of 1 and contain an `atomTypeIndex`.

-Atoms also have `openMarkupsIndex` and `numberOfClosedMarkups` so that markup can flow across them.
+They also contain the same `openMarkupsIndex` and `numberOfClosedMarkups` values that other markups have, so that markup can flow across them.

-If an atom is present in Mobiledoc, but no atom implementation is registered, then the text value of the atom will be rendered as plain text as a fallback.
+If an atom is present in Mobiledoc but no atom implementation is registered, the text value of the atom will be rendered as plain text as a fallback.

 **Card Section**